SenteraLLC/demeter/README.md

 # demeter

-The database schema for agronomic modeling and supporting data science activities.
+The database schema and API that supports agronomic modeling and data science activities.

+> See [README_db_setup](https://github.com/SenteraLLC/demeter/blob/main/README_db_setup.md) and [README_wsl](https://github.com/SenteraLLC/demeter/blob/main/README_wsl.md) for further information about how to set up PostgreSQL and PostGIS (a prerequisite to use `demeter`).

 ## Setup and Installation (for development)
 1) [Set up SSH](https://github.com/SenteraLLC/install-instructions/blob/master/ssh_setup.md)